-You’ll have the option to use the new ‘UK fertiliser’ label for fertilisers placed on the UK market as soon as the UK leaves the EU.
+You’ll have the option to use the new ‘UK fertiliser’ label for fertilisers placed on the UK market after Brexit.

-Department for Environment, Food and Rural Affairs (Defra), in conjunction with the devolved administrations, will publish a new list of laboratories approved to test to the standards required for the new ‘UK fertiliser’ label.
+The Department for Environment, Food and Rural Affairs (Defra), along with the devolved administrations, will publish a new list of laboratories approved to test to the standards required for the new ‘UK fertiliser’ label.
 The laboratories and the ‘UK fertiliser’ product will need to meet the same standards currently required for the ‘EC fertiliser’ label.

-To make sure supplies continue into the UK, you’ll still be able to use the ‘EC fertiliser’ label during a 2 year transitional period.
+To make sure supplies continue into the UK, you’ll still be able to use the ‘EC fertiliser’ label during a 2-year transitional period after Brexit.

-You’ll still be able to manufacture your products as ‘EC fertilisers’ and export to the EU/EEA, but you’ll need to make sure you meet EU standards.
+You’ll still be able to manufacture your products as ‘EC fertilisers’ and export to the EU/EEA (including Switzerland), but you’ll need to make sure you meet EU standards.
 Manufacturers will need to be established within the EU.

 You must use a laboratory on the EU Commission’s published list to carry out any required compliance testing.

-If the UK leaves the EU without a deal, the UK will no longer fall within the scope of the mutual recognition principle and fertilisers will have to be marketed under either the domestic or the new ‘UK fertiliser’ label.
+The UK will no longer fall within the scope of the mutual recognition principle if there is a no-deal Brexit.
+Fertilisers will have to be marketed under either the domestic framework or the new ‘UK fertiliser’ label.